mechtronsystems/mooshiruntimelog/README.md

 You may add to, or change this software as required but the original contents of this file above this line must remain preserved and you must distribute this notice with any software distributed in any form.
+This software is licensed under MPL ver 2.0

 This program reads a number of Mooshimeter log files and analyses the voltage data looking for major changes potentially indicating change of state such as on and off.